-- Due to their tendency to chew on anything them come across, cables included, a mouse chewing through an important cable is not unlikely.
-If a mouse chews through the right cable they can cause data loss or corruption, and in more extreme cases can complete destroy computers and servers.
+- Due to their tendency to chew on anything they come across, cables included, a mouse chewing through an important cable is not unlikely.
+If a mouse chews through the right cable they can cause data loss or corruption, and in more extreme cases can completely destroy computers and servers.

 - Fire Hazard